 Partners for Postsecondary Success

-PPS was launched with a $100,000 one-year planning grant and a $1.5 million implementation grant from the Bill & Melinda Gates Foundation, as well as $240,000 in funding from local individuals, businesses and foundation.
+PPS was launched in 2011 with a $100,000 one-year planning grant and a $1.5 million implementation grant from the Bill & Melinda Gates Foundation, as well as $240,000 in funding from local individuals, businesses and foundation.

 United Way of Southern Cameron County provides administrative and leadership support to the initiative.
 Visit our Partners section to see who else is All In.